-- 6) Utility line or pipe installation where: - (a) The installation of the line or pipe is taking place within an existing maintained (cut/cleared) utility easement which already contains utility lines or pipes; - (b) Wetlands within the maintained (cut/cleared) existing utility easement are only temporarily altered to install the line or pipe; - (c) Culverts and the flow of water under bridges in roads or highways are not permanently blocked or disrupted by going under or attaching to such structure; - (d) The project does not cause any diversion of ground or surface water to or from any wetlands; - (e) The preconstruction contours are restored immediately upon installation; - (f) All work in any wetlands in the easement is undertaken during low-flow periods; - (g) All disturbed areas are revegetated after restoring contours; and - (h) The project design incorporates best management practices for dewatering excavated areas. - 7) Replacement of existing or approved bridges and culverts other than those exempt pursuant to Rule 6.03(B) only where: - (a) The replacement structure is similar to the existing structure in terms of physical size, invert elevations and flow capacity; - (b) Soil disturbance and construction activity in flowing water are reduced to the maximum extent possible; and - (c) The replacement structure accommodates and provides for wildlife passage where applicable. - 8) Driveway and access road construction over watercourses such as drainage ditches, and areas subject to storm flowage only where: - (a) The watercourse and its adjacent banks are located within heavily developed residential, commercial or industrial areas; - (b) The driveway or access road is designed only to widths necessary to safely pass vehicles; - (c) The watercourse is not within another type of wetland such as a swamp, marsh, bog, pond or other emergent, shrub, or forested wetland, special aquatic site, perimeter wetland, or riverbank; - (d) All culverts are designed to meet the protection requirements of wetland functions and values as specified in these Rules; and - (e) All flood displacement issues in these Rules are addressed. - 9) Rhode Island Department of Transportation roadway improvements to existing or approved state roads and highways only where: - (a) Alterations are maintained within the existing limits of road or highway slopes and shoulders: - (b) Drainage patterns are maintained similar to previous conditions and designs; and
+- 6. Utility line or pipe installation where: - a.
+The installation of the line or pipe is taking place within an existing maintained (cut/cleared) utility easement which already contains utility lines or pipes; - b.
+Wetlands within the maintained (cut/cleared) existing utility easement are only temporarily altered to install the line or pipe; - Culverts and the flow of water under bridges in roads or highways are not permanently blocked or disrupted by going under or attaching to such structure; - The project does not cause any diversion of ground or surface water to or from any wetlands; - e.
+The preconstruction contours are restored immediately upon installation: - All work in any wetlands in the easement is undertaken during lowflow periods; - g.
+All disturbed areas are revegetated after restoring contours; and - h.
+The project design incorporates best management practices for dewatering excavated areas. - 7.
+Replacement of existing or approved bridges and culverts other than those exempt pursuant to § 1.6(C)(1)(b) of this Part only where: - The replacement structure is similar to the existing structure in terms of physical size, invert elevations and flow capacity; - Soil disturbance and construction activity in flowing water are reduced to the maximum extent possible; and - The replacement structure accommodates and provides for wildlife passage where applicable. - 8.
+Driveway and access road construction over watercourses such as drainage ditches, and areas subject to storm flowage only where: - The watercourse and its adjacent banks are located within heavily developed residential, commercial or industrial areas; - The driveway or access road is designed only to widths necessary to safely pass vehicles;

-- (c) The design incorporates all requirements of these Rules for changes in runoff, stormwater, culvert design, flood control, water quality and sedimentation and erosion controls. - 10) Well and water supply line installation for individual residential lots other than those exempt pursuant to Rule 6.03(R) or 6.05(G) where: - (a) The location of the well and water supply line are maintained outside of any swamp, marsh, pond, bog, special aquatic site, or other emergent, shrub, or forested wetland, river, stream or watercourse; - (b) Wells and water supply lines installed within a perimeter wetland or riverbank wetland meet other regulatory restrictions in these Rules, and no other feasible upland alternative is available; - (c) All wetland disturbance needed for access of well drilling equipment and installation of the well and any water supply line is limited to the maximum extent possible; and - (d) Following installation, the wetland area is revegetated.
+- The watercourse is not within another type of wetland such as a swamp, marsh, bog, pond or other emergent, shrub, or forested wetland, special aquatic site, perimeter wetland, or riverbank; - All culverts are designed to meet the protection requirements of wetland functions and values as specified in these Rules; and - e.
+All flood displacement issues in these Rules are addressed. - Rhode Island Department of Transportation roadway improvements to existing or approved state roads and highways only where: - Alterations are maintained within the existing limits of road or highway slopes and shoulders; - b.
+Drainage patterns are maintained similar to previous conditions and designs; and - c.
+The design incorporates all requirements of these Rules for changes in runoff, stormwater, culvert design, flood control, water quality and sedimentation and erosion controls. - Well and water supply line installation for individual residential lots other than those exempt pursuant to §§ 1.6(C)(1)(r) or 1.6(E)(1)(g) of this Part where: - a.
+The location of the well and water supply line are maintained outside of any swamp, marsh, pond, bog, special aquatic site, or other emergent, shrub, or forested wetland, river, stream or watercourse; - Wells and water supply lines installed within a perimeter wetland or riverbank wetland meet other regulatory restrictions in these Rules, and no other feasible upland alternative is available; - All wetland disturbance needed for access of well drilling equipment and installation of the well and any water supply line is limited to the maximum extent possible; and - d.
+Following installation, the wetland area is revegetated.